nair0lf32/nair0lf32/README.md

 ##  Med student from 🇧🇯  that also codes (somehow)

-I am a  web/mobile developper wannabe with good grasp of javascript,
+I am a  web/mobile developper wannabe with good grasp of javascript, php, python, java/kotlin.
-php, python, java/kotlin

 Looking forward to learn dart/flutter, Go and a bit of cybersecurity

 I love learning new things (too much).
 I am a self learner trying to someday contribute
-to the developpement of solid solutions for problems (in the Healthcare sector mostly)
+to the development of solid solutions for world's major problems (in the Healthcare sector mostly)

 Welcome to my personal GitHub.
-Here I put my spaghetti code and stuff...
+Here I put my spaghetti code and stuff

 May you find something you like.